BitiTiger/cs3490-project/outline/outline.md

 -- generate the top and bottom of the html file and call structureToHTML between the body tags
 ```

 This generates the HTML header and body code.
-It inserts the output from `generateHTML` inside the body tags to form a properly formatted HTML page.
+It inserts the output from `structureToHTML` inside the body tags to form a properly formatted HTML page.

 # Auxiliary Functions